Norepinephrine–dopamine releasing agent: Cognitive performance

 Early users of amphetamine-type stimulants may report that their cognitive performance and working abilities are improved.
-Low-to-moderate doses of ATS improves psychomotor output without significantly affecting memory, verbal task performance and intelligence measures.
-ATS may boost the school performance of some students through emotional mechanisms that increase their confidence.
-However, amphetamine-type stimulants are not prescribed for this use legally.
+Low-to-moderate doses of ATS improve psychomotor output without significantly affecting memory, verbal task performance and intelligence measures.
+ATS may boost the school performance of some students through emotional mechanisms that serve to increase their confidence; in most jurisdictions, however, amphetamine-type stimulants are not prescribed for this use legally.

 Abuse

-Amphetamine is frequently used for pleasure and abused because of the addictive properties.
-The definition of ATS abuse is a maladaptive pattern of substance use manifested by recurrent and significant adverse consequences related to the repeated use of substances.
-While dependence refers to the use of amphetamine 'accompanied by evidence of tolerance, withdrawal, or compulsive behaviour".
+Amphetamine is frequently used for pleasure and abused because of its addictive properties.
+The definition of ATS abuse is a maladaptive pattern of substance use manifested by recurrent and significant adverse consequences related to the repeated use of substances, while dependence refers to the use of amphetamine 'accompanied by evidence of tolerance, withdrawal, or compulsive behaviour".
 Abuse of ATS is a threat to global public health.
 The United Nations World Drug Report states that about 0.3–1.3% of the global population has ATS abuse problems, where methamphetamine accounts for 71% of global ATS seizures.